Translation from sanskrit:

 Step-by-Step Guide to Dandasana

-- Sit on the floor with your legs extended in front of you.
-Flex your feet, pointing your toes up.
-Your hands are straight, palms under your shoulders, with fingers pointing forward (towards your feet).
+- Sit on the floor with your legs extended straight out in front of you.
+Flex your feet toward your body.
+Place your straight arms alongside your hips with your palms flat on the floor, fingers pointing forward toward your feet.

-- Your legs are together or hip-width apart and parallel to each other.
+- Your legs can be together or hip-width apart and parallel to each other.

-- Keep your back straight and shoulders relaxed.
-The chin is slightly tucked, and your gaze is directed forward at your big toes.
+- Keep your back straight and your shoulders relaxed.
+Slightly tuck your chin and direct your gaze forward toward your big toes.

-- Relax your neck and spine to feel a natural stretch.
+- Relax your neck and spine to feel a natural sense of length.

 - Breathe calmly and evenly.
-For better relaxation, use Ujjayi breath.
+For deeper relaxation, you can use Ujjayi breath (a gentle, resonant breath).

-- Hold the pose for as long as it feels comfortable.
-Start with a few breaths and gradually increase the time.
+- Hold the pose for as long as feels comfortable.
+Start with a few breaths and gradually increase the duration.

 Variations and Modifications for Beginners

 - Sit on the edge of a folded blanket or a low block.
-This will help tilt your pelvis forward and straighten your back, especially if your hamstrings are tight.
+This will help tilt your pelvis forward and straighten your spine, especially if you have tight hamstrings.

-- Bent knees.
-If it's difficult to keep your back straight with straight legs, bend your knees slightly but continue to actively lengthen your spine.
+- Bend your knees.
+If it's difficult to keep your back straight with your legs extended, bend your knees slightly, but continue to actively lengthen your spine.

 - Use a strap.
-Loop a strap around your feet and hold the ends in your hands.
+Loop a yoga strap around the soles of your feet and hold the ends in your hands.
 Gently pulling on the strap can help you lengthen your spine and activate your legs.

-- Support from a wall.
-Sit with your back against a wall to feel the vertical alignment of your spine and get support.
+- Use a wall for support.
+Sit with your back against a wall to help you feel the vertical alignment of your spine.

 Breathing Recommendations

-- Breathe smoothly and steadily through your nose.
-Aim to maintain an even and calm rhythm throughout the hold.
+- Breathe smoothly and evenly through your nose.
+Aim to maintain a steady, calm rhythm for the entire duration of the pose.

-- Inhale deeply, directing the breath along the spine, feeling how it helps you lengthen upwards and expand your chest.
+- Take a deep inhale, sending the breath up along your spine, feeling how it helps you lengthen upward and expand your chest.

-- Exhale through your nose, maintaining the length and releasing any excess tension in your shoulders and face.
+- Exhale through your nose, maintaining that length while releasing any excess tension in your shoulders and face.

-- To enhance the feeling of relaxation, use the Ujjayi breathing technique (a soft, whispering breath).
+- To enhance the feeling of relaxation, use the Ujjayi breathing technique (the "victorious breath").

 Common Mistakes and How to Avoid Them

-Correction: Distribute your weight evenly between your sitting bones.
-Use a small cushion or folded blanket under your buttocks for support.
-Ensure your shoulders are relaxed and down, and your shoulder blades are drawn together.
+The fix: Distribute your weight evenly between your sitting bones.
+Use a small cushion or folded blanket under your seat for support.
+Ensure your shoulders are relaxed and down, with your shoulder blades drawing slightly together.

 -

-Correction: Keep your legs parallel.
-Actively flex your feet (toes up, heels pushing away).
-The muscles on the front of your thighs should be engaged.
+The fix: Keep your legs parallel.
+Actively flex your feet (toes up, heels pressing away).
+Engage your quadriceps (the muscles on the front of your thighs).

 -

-Tensing and raising the shoulders to the ears.
+Tensing and hiking the shoulders up to the ears.

-Correction: Relax your shoulders, drawing them down.
+The fix: Relax your shoulders, drawing them down and away from your ears.
 Lengthen your neck.

 -

-Correction: Dandasana requires constant, mindful work: lengthening the spine, activating the legs, and using the arms as levers for extension.
+The fix: Dandasana requires constant, mindful engagement: lengthening the spine, activating the legs, and using the arms as levers to help you sit taller.

 - Find a stable position on your sitting bones.
-Broaden your shoulders.
+Broaden across your collarbones.

-- Make sure your back is straight.
-It is important to keep the spine elongated from the crown of your head to your tailbone.
+- Ensure your back is straight.
+It's crucial to keep the spine elongated from the tailbone to the crown of the head.
 This will reduce the risk of discomfort in the neck and lower back.
-Imagine an invisible vertical thread holding you up.
+Imagine an invisible string gently pulling you up from the top of your head.

-- Listen to the sensations in your body.
-If you feel pain (especially sharp pain in your joints or back), adjust your position or exit the asana.
-Do not ignore your body's signals!
-This will help prevent injuries.
+- Listen to your body.
+If you feel any pain (especially sharp pain in your joints or back), adjust your position or come out of the asana.
+Don't ignore your body's signals!
+This is key to preventing injury.

-- If the asana is difficult to hold, use props (blanket, block, strap, wall) to support your back or hips.
+- If the pose is difficult to hold, use props (like a blanket, block, strap, or wall) to support your back or hips.

-- Do not rush.
-Perform the exercise at your own pace, avoid sudden movements, and do not force the process.
-Give your body time to adapt to the pose.
+- Don't rush.
+Move into the pose at your own pace, avoiding sudden movements or forcing anything.
+Give your body time to adapt.

-Dandasana is an important part of yoga practice and helps create a foundation for more complex asanas.
-It teaches control over the body and mind, leading to harmony and balance.
+Dandasana is a vital part of yoga practice that builds a foundation for more complex asanas.
+It teaches you to control your body and mind, leading to greater harmony and balance.

-The asana symbolizes support and stability, like a staff in a traveler's hand, helping them overcome difficulties on the path.
+The asana symbolizes support and stability, like a staff in the hands of a traveler that helps them overcome challenges on their journey.

-Each of us has only one true vocation — to find the path to himself.
+Each of us has only one true vocation—to find the way to himself.

 Hermann Hesse